Itteringham Mill

 The renovated brick arch and new concrete ceiling of 1938

 During conversion to residential use in 1938, a new fireplace alcove was built on the site of the wheel housing and a section of the cast iron pitwheel was incorporated into the brickwork above the hearth.
-A millstone was used as the centrepiece of the floor.
+A millstone was used as the centrepiece of the floor and the two wooden benches were made from mill timbers.
 In the 1990s a glass plate was inserted into the lounge floor over the site of the wheel and the river can be seen rushing through below.

 Another millstone was used a the front doorstep and a further two were incorporated into the back lawn.
 All the millstones were French burrstones, which meant the mill was grinding wheat for flour.